omar-diab/DL-Project-One/README.md

 |---|---:|---:|---:|---:|---:|---:|
 | Full Combo + AdamW + CosineAnnealingLR | 58.73% | 54.92% | 55.78% | 43.83% | 3.81% | 2.95% |

-Interpretation:
+**Interpretation**

 - this is one of the strongest overall configurations in the repository,
 - it combines strong validation / test performance with very small generalization gaps,
 - and it improves adversarial accuracy substantially compared with standalone FGSM training.

-This supports the main methodological lesson of the project: **complementary methods work better together than in isolation**.
+This supports one of the main methodological lessons of the project: **complementary methods work better together than in isolation**.

 ---